christensenep/express-persona-observer/README.md

 * `redirects` - object containing default redirects for route middleware methods
   * `notLoggedIn` - string specifying default redirect path for `ensureLoggedIn`
   * `notLoggedOut` - string specifying default redirect path for `ensureLoggedOut`
+* `exemptPaths` - an array of strings specifying paths that are exempt from synchronization

 ## Tests